FAIRiCUBE/collaboration-platform/docs/guide/howto_readthedocs.md

 Once the commit is performed, you may push your changs to the github repository

-For the first pusgh of your branch use:
+For the first push of your branch use:

     $> git push --set-upstream origin   <new_branch_name>